Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: From to

 The homology and cohomology discussed in this subsection are over $\mathbb{Z}$.
 As a first step, we study the topological information about the holomorphic curves in $X \setminus \bigcup_{i=1}^k S_i$ instead of in $X$.
 This can be interpreted as the linking data between the curve $C$ and the set of vanishing spheres $\bigcup_{i=1}^k S_i$.
 We will see that the linking data add extra information to the curve class in $X$ and enable us to recover the missing topological information in the process of transition.

 \begin{remark} As mentioned in Remark~\ref{r:1} that the vanishing sphere $S_i$ can be chosen to be Lagrangian with respect to the prescribed K\"ahler form $\omega$ on $X$.
 When $\omega$ is Ricci flat, it is expected to have special Lagrangian (SL) representatives.
+A proof to this was recently announced in \cite[Corollary A.2]{HS}.
 Assuming this, then we have $T_{[S_i]}{\rm Def}(S_i/X) \cong H^1(S_i, \mathbb{R}) = 0$ by McLean's theorem \cite{rcM}.
 That is, $S_i$ is rigid in the SL category.
 Thus, given a curve $C$ in $X$ we expect that $C \cap S_i = \emptyset, \forall i$.
 Furthermore, by a simple virtual dimensional count, this is known to hold for a generic almost complex structure $J$ on $TX$ (cf.\ \cite{kF}).
 But we shall proceed without these heuristics. \end{remark}